-\ linkType (alternative to \targetArtefactTypes)\ allows specifying a link ID to display all artefacts linked to the current artefact on the chart.
-For more information about links, refer to Artefact Links.
-You can specify the direction of the link to follow with the linkDirection attribute: OUT (default) follows links to other artefacts IN follows links to this artefacts

-- onlyDirectChildren (optional, default: true) includes artefacts that are direct children of the current artefact when set to true, or all descendants of the current artefact when set to false. - asPercentage (optional, default: false) specifies whether the values are displayed as real values or percentages - displayEmptyData (optional, default: false) forces the display of artefacts for which there is no corresponding data. - renderer (optional, default: BAR) allows setting a common renderer for all measures in te chart.
+- linkType (alternative to targetArtefactTypes) allows specifying a link ID to display all artefacts linked to the current artefact on the chart.
+For more information about links, refer to Artefact Links. - linkDirection is used to specify the direction of the link in which to follow : - OUT (default) follows links to other artefacts - IN follows links to this artefacts - onlyDirectChildren (optional, default: true) includes artefacts that are direct children of the current artefact when set to true, or all descendants of the current artefact when set to false. - asPercentage (optional, default: false) specifies whether the values are displayed as real values or percentages - displayEmptyData (optional, default: false) forces the display of artefacts for which there is no corresponding data. - renderer (optional, default: BAR) allows setting a common renderer for all measures in te chart.
 This can be omitted and overridden for individual datasets, as explained in Datasets and Renderers. - orderByMeasure (optional, default: the first measure in the chart definition) allows ordering the artefacts on the chart according to the specified measure. - inverted (optional, default: false) allows reversing the default order of artefacts